biobakery/MetaPhlAn/README.md

 #!bash
 $ metaphlan2.py metagenome.fastq --input_type fastq -o profiled_metagenome.txt
 ```

+### Starting from version 2.9, MetaPhlAn2 estimates the fraction of the metagenome composed by microbes that are unknown.
+The relative abundance profile is scaled according the percentage of reads mapping to a known clade.

+### To obtain the old behavior in version 2.9 you can set the flag "--no-unknown-estimation"

 It is highly recommended to save the intermediate BowTie2 output for re-running MetaPhlAn2 extremely quickly (`--bowtie2out`), and use multiple CPUs (`--nproc`) if available: